uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/01_Intro.md

 ### Regression

+Predicting a continuous output

 ### Classification

+Predicting a discrete output

 Derived from regression

 ### Lazy/Instance-Based Learning

-Store the training examples instead of lraning explicit desrcipiton of the target function.
+Store the training examples instead of training explicit description of the target function.

-Output of the learning algorith for a new instance not only depends on it, but also on its neighbors.
+Output of the learning algorithm for a new instance not only depends on it, but also on its neighbors.

 The best algorithm is KNN (K-Nearest Neighbor) Algorithm.